 Keep one or two reusable shopping bags in your car, your work tote, and in your gym bag – that way, you’ll have them handy when you make a last minute stop at the store – and you can feel good saying “no thanks” when you’re asked: “Paper or Plastic?”
 If you do have to take store bags, bring them back next time and use them again.

 When you shop for food, buy local if you can – you’ll support your local farmers and economy, plus imported food has a significant carbon footprint because of transport over long distances.
 Buy in bulk when you can, to reduce food packaging waste.
-Filter your tap water instead of buying individual water bottles.
+Another greener kitchen tip – filter your tap water instead of buying individual water bottles.

 Reuse for your remodel

 Renovating?
 Before you tear out all the cabinets, consider repainting or re-facing your cabinets.
 You’ll have less construction waste, and it’s more economical then installing brand new cabinets.
-Want something completely different?
-Check antique and salvage shops for reclaimed fixtures or even local ad listings for people ditching their old cabinets, sinks and more.
 You’ll save money and keep these materials out of a landfill or a dump.
 When you switch out your old stuff, offer it up online through a marketplace.

 Shine a light